 Students are required to write three reports, ensuring that they attach bibliographies of reference materials referred to.
 Each report's length should be at least 1,500 words (approximately four sides of A4-size paper), exclusive of foot/endnotes and bibliography.
-The first of the reports should deal with one of the topics covered in weeks 2~5 of the course (submission deadline: May 24, 2013); the second with a topic covered in weeks 6~9 (submission deadline: June 21, 2013), and the third report with a topic covered in weeks 10~13 (submission deadline: July 19, 2013).
-Students should submit their reports to the NUPACE Office, indicating the name of the instructor to whom they are addressed.
+The first of the reports should deal with one of the topics covered in weeks 2~5 of the course (submission deadline: May 23, 2014); the second with a topic covered in weeks 6~10 (submission deadline: June 27, 2014), and the third report with a topic covered in weeks 11~14 (submission deadline: July 25, 2014).
+Students should submit their reports in Microsoft Word or PDF format to nomizu@iee.nagoya-u.ac.jp, indicating the name of the instructor to whom they are addressed.